 In setting NEO salaries, the HRC committee reviewed automotive and general industry benchmarks.
 Based on the foregoing review, as well as consideration of the 2022 Mercers Canada report referenced above in "Executive Compensation Discussion & Analysis", individual performance, tenure and experience, Exco's overall performance, any retention concerns, the individual's historical compensation and input from other board members, the HRC committee sets the base salaries for the NEOs.
-The salaries that the HRC committee approved for the NEO for 2023 are shown in the salary column of the Summary Compensation Table.
-In 2023 there were two changes to the base salaries of NEOs.
-The Vice President and General Manager of the Extrusion Group, Mr. Gnatyuk received an increase in base salary of \$100,000.
-This base pay increase reflects his expanded role with the addition to the Extrusion Group of the five Halex plants in Europe.
-The decrease for Mr. Schroers reflects his retirement from full time employment with Exco causing his base salary to decrease from USD\$360,000 per annum to USD\$216,000 per annum effective April 1, 2023, plus the impact of changing US/CND exchange rates from year to year.
+The salaries that the HRC committee approved for the NEO for 2024 are shown in the salary column of the Summary Compensation Table.
+In 2024 the decrease for Mr. Schroers reflects his retirement from full-time employment with Exco causing his base salary to decrease from USD\$360,000 per annum to USD\$216,000 per annum effective April 1, 2023, plus the impact of changing US/CND exchange rates from year to year.